AaronBrown1229/EEE401-Lab2/README.md

 * Uses OS library
 * Uses pickle library to store the file metadata
 * bleach to sanitize inputs
+* magic to check the type of file

 # Directories to create
 Must create private_files, private_pickle, public_files and, public_pickle directory within the application root directory.